UNPFII Twenty-second Session: 17-28 April 2023

 Enhanced Participation of Indigenous Peoples

 Third Informal Interactive Hearing with Indigenous Peoples convened by the President of the 77th session of the General Assembly H.E.
-Csaba Kőrösi is scheduled for Thursday 20 April at the United Nations Headquarters in New York.
+Csaba Kőrösi took place on Thursday 20 April at the United Nations Headquarters in New York.

 Venue: Conference room 1